 Age 25 and Under (Special Class Rate): $89

 Josh Hayden, leadership consultant and professor, will share some practices you can implement tomorrow to apply a spiritual model into your daily and even hourly decisions.
 This workshop will draw from both Ignatian discernment practice and evidence-based strategies for making wise decisions.
 We will also be joined by special guests who will share their journey of faithful decision making, as well as how they guide others to make better decisions in their work.
-Join us for an interactive, inspiring and applicable session on Friday, February 1st.
+Special guests include Richard Perko, CEO of Lee Company, Morgan Wills, CEO of Siloam Health, and Gail Pitt, Founder and Spiritual Director of Dovehouse Ministries.
+Join us for an interactive, inspiring and applicable session on Friday, March 1st.

 At the end of the day, you will be able to: